Datasilk/Saber/README.md

 Convert any URL within your website to a valid web page simply by navigating to the URL and writing some HTML & CSS within the built-in IDE.
 The editor initially opens 3 files (HTML, LESS, & JS) that are resources for the web page being viewed.

 #### Create & Modify Website Resources
 Use a folder browser within the built-in IDE to open website resources (HTML, CSS, LESS, & JS files) in new tabs.
 Use the *File* drop down menu to create new files & folders.

-Important file & folders (located in `/App/`) include:
+The initial folder structure is described below:

 * **wwwroot** is a public folder where you can upload files & images to utilize within your website
 * **partials** is a server-side folder used for partial HTML files that are included within web pages throughout your website (such as  *header.html* & *footer.html* files)
 * **CSS/website.less** is compiled to `wwwroot/css/website.css` using `gulp` and is loaded on every page within your website
 * **Scripts** is a server-side folder that contains various Javascript libraries used within the Saber editor
-	* **Scripts/website.js** is loaded on every page within your website and can be modified within *Saber's Editor UI*
+	* **Scripts/website.js** is loaded on every page within your website and can be modified within *Saber's Editor IDE*